Euclid, Elements (new)

-Mondays, January 5 to March 23/30, 8:00-9:30 pm ET
+Mondays, January 5-March 23, 8:00-9:30 pm ET

 Homer’s Iliad has many excellent successors, but nothing can take its place.
 The Iliad is not only the fountainhead of poetry; it is probably its greatest summit.
 It is not only like a great mountain river rushing on with irresistible strength and unbearable beauty, staying in the mountains for a long time before making its spectacular descent through a world almost too rugged to be lived in, yet impossible not to dwell with once visited, its water bearing all before it through the shining plain; it is also like the mountain itself and the sea toward which its waters tend.